 Costa Rican coffee is one of the best gifts to take home.
 Make sure you buy export brands Café Britt or Café Rey – or better yet, home-grown roasts straight from the coffee plantation itself – and not the lower-grade sweetened coffee sold locally.
 It’s often cheaper to buy bags in the supermarket rather than in souvenir shops, and cheaper still to buy beans at San José’s Mercado Central.
-If you want your coffee beans roasted to your own taste, go to the Café Gourmet in San José for excellent beans and grinds.

 Indigenous crafts are available at places such as the Reserva Indígena Maleku and the Reserva Indígena Kéköldi, but in the general absence of a real home-grown crafts or textile tradition, generic Indonesian dresses and clothing – batiked and colourful printed cloth – are widely sold in the beach communities of Montezuma, Cahuita, Tamarindo and Quepos.
 In some cases, this craze for all things Indo extends to slippers, silver and bamboo jewellery – and prices are reasonable.